SolaceLabs/solace-tryme-cli/EXAMPLES.md

 HINT: You can view the default reply command settings 'stm config list --name reply'!

-// execute a specific reply command from the named configuration

-stm reply --config cloud-broker --name reply

 // execute the default reply command with settings defined on the default
 // configuration 'stm-cli-config.json', but reply on topic specified in the
 // command-line (overriding the command settings)